Name: An Identity of the Company

 After the process of name change is completed, ROC shall issue the new COI with the amended name mentioned on it.
 The new name becomes effective since the issuance of new COI.

-Restrictions on Name Change
+Restrictions on Change Name of Company

 Rule 29 of Companies Rules 2014 specifically prohibits the following companies from changing the name: